Review: Citi Rewards Credit Card

 How does this compare to other specialised spending cards?

 The Citi Rewards isn’t the only card that earns bonuses for online spending.
-However, it’s one of the best out there because it uses a blacklist system.
+However, it’s one of the best out there because the bonuses are awarded based on a blacklist system.

-For more on blacklist vs whitelist, refer to the article below.
+For more on blacklist vs whitelist cards, refer to the article below.

-Blacklist vs whitelist cards: How I optimise between both
+Blacklist vs whitelist cards: How I optimise miles between both

 When are ThankYou points credited?